-- All controlled drugs (such as Ritalin and other ADHD medicines) are kept in a locked container and only named staff have access. - All other non-emergency medication is kept in a secure place out of reach of children, unless it is the child's inhaler or diabetes kit which they need to access as agreed in their Individual Health Plan. - The identified member of staff checks the expiry dates for all medication stored at school each term (i.e. three times a year). - The identified member of staff, along with parents/carers of pupils with medical conditions, ensures that all emergency and non-emergency medication brought into school is clearly labelled with the pupil's name, the name of the medication, route of administration, dose and frequency, and expiry date of the medication. - Medication is stored in accordance with the manufacturer's instructions, paying particular note to temperature. - Parents/carers must provide any medication in date and with instructions
+- All controlled drugs (such as Ritalin and other ADHD medicines) are kept in a locked container and only named staff have access. - All other non-emergency medication is kept in a secure place out of reach of children, unless it is the child's inhaler or diabetes kit which they need to access as agreed in their IHP. - The identified member of staff checks the expiry dates for all medication stored at school each term (i.e. three times a year).
+It remains the responsibility of parents to provide medication that it within the 'use by' date. - The identified member of staff, along with parents/carers of pupils with medical conditions, ensures that all emergency and non-emergency medication brought into school is clearly labelled with the pupil's name, the name of the medication, route of administration, dose and frequency, and expiry date of the medication. - Medication is stored in accordance with the manufacturer's instructions, paying particular note to temperature. - Parents/carers must provide any medication in date and with instructions